osamaashraf6/Budget-App/README.md

 ### Key Features <a name="key-features"></a>

+- [ ] Run a program using the command line.👌
-- [ ] Create a new app.
-Give it a meaningful name.
+- [ ] Use ruby gems as a software package system.
+- [ ] Install Ruby on Rails framework.
-- [ ] Initialize my project with Git.💯
+- [ ] Understand Rails RESTful design and router.💯
-- [ ] Build my project schema.💯
+- [ ] Use controllers to handle requests and render empty views.👌
-    - Create and run the necessary migration files.
-      - Table and column names match the ERD diagram.
-      - note: photo for users table  be a link to an image
-      - Foreign keys be included.
-      - All columns that are foreign keys have a corresponding index.👌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>